benhoyt/benhoyt.github.com/writings/prig.md

 1000ms
 ```

 That's 62 characters in Prig, 43 in AWK -- not bad.
 The main difference here is the AWK `/regex/` shortcut.
-I thought about adding a special case for this in Prig, but I decided on simple, consistent Go over shortcuts -- so in Prig you have to do the `if` and `Match` explicitly.
+I thought about adding a special case for this in Prig, but I decided on simple, consistent Go over shortcuts -- so in Prig you have to write the `if` and `Match` explicitly.

-Now a more-than-one-liner example.
+Now a longer example.
 This is a script that counts the frequencies of unique words in the input and then prints the words and their counts, most frequent first.

 ```
 $ cat words.txt